ankostis/jsonschema/docs/faq.rst

-See the above-linked document for more info on how this works, but basically, it just extends the :validator:`properties` validator on a :class:`Draft4Validator` to then go ahead and update all the defaults.
+See the above-linked document for more info on how this works, but basically, it just extends the :validator:`properties` checker on a :class:`Draft4Validator` to then go ahead and update all the defaults.

 If you're interested in a more interesting solution to a larger class of these